Organized by the JPL Center for Climate Sciences and the Keck Institute for Space Studies

 Climate Model Diagnostics and Evaluation

-Up to 24 students will be selected by the Center to participate in the Summer School.
-Most participants will be graduate students or postdoctoral researchers that are actively engaged in climate modeling, using satellite observations of Earth, or researching the physical climate system, climate modeling.
-However, we will also consider applications from Master's degree students working in this area.
+Up to 25 students will be selected by the Center to participate in the Summer School.
+We accept applications from graduate students and postdoctoral researchers that are actively engaged in climate modeling, using satellite observations of Earth, researching the physical climate system, climate modeling, or related fields.
+However, we will also consider applications from exceptional undergraduate students working in these areas.

 Previous Summer Schools